EdDataScienceEES/tutorial-Kirstb-04/index.md

 3. **Bonus section** - General tips for a professional markdown

 ## 1a.
-Moving files and folders about in Github
+Moving files about in Github